-In addition to mentorship choices and advice implementations, the CDL dataset also includes information about the performance of most of the startups after the program.
-These information such as the startup business status, funding rounds and amount of raised fund are collected by CDL.
-I complement this data with Crunchbase dataset to include the funding data for all the startups that attend CDL.
+Mentorship and Performance Data: In this paper, the CDL dataset is the primary source of data for analysis.
+In addition to mentorship choices and advice implementations, the CDL dataset also includes information about the performance of the accepted startups after the program.
+These informations such as the stratup buisiness status, funding rounds and amount of raised fund are collected by CDL.
+Prior research has explained the details of institution and data description for CDL (Sariri (2020), Sariri (2022), Sariri Khayatzadeh (2021), Lakhani et al. (2019)).

+I complement this data with Crunchbase dataset.
 Crunchbase is a comprehensive data portal for tracking financial and operational details of both public and private companies.
-This dataset contains companies information including their names, and their funding rounds.
+This dataset contains companies information including their names, locations, industries, and descriptions of their products or services.
+The platform records the dates when companies were founded, giving users insights into the age of the company and its history.
 One notable aspect of Crunchbase is that it includes information about companies even if they haven't received VC investment.
 This sets it apart from some other financial databases that might only focus on companies with VC funding.
-As a result, Crunchbase provides a more comprehensive data to track the performance of startups in the market.
+As a result, Crunchbase provides a more comprehensive view of the business landscape, allowing users to explore a wider range of companies and their trajectories.
 I match startups on CDL dataset to the companies on Crunchbase dataset using company names.
-In cases where no post-program information is available for a startup in either the CDL or Crunchbase datasets, I categorize such startups as those that have raised zero funding.
-Table 1 provides summary statistics for the startups in my sample.
+In cases where no post-program information is available for a startup in either the CDL or Crunchbase datasets, I categorize such startups as those that have not entered the market yet.